-For more detailed information on how to install a tile roof in Phoenix visit the TRI Concrete and Clay Roof Tile Installation website at http://tileroofing.org/resources/installation-guides/
+For more detailed information on how to install a tile roof in Phoenix visit the TRI Concrete and Clay Roof Tile Installation website at https://tileroofing.org/industry/installation-guides/

 As your roof ages 10-15 years, we will look for signs of the underlayment reaching its full life expectancy so that you can prepare for a new roof when the time comes.
 Signs that we look for are dried out, brittle, shrinking, and curling underlayment.
 If you have a leak but your underlayment is in good condition we check for proper overlapping on the underlayment.
 If the underlayment wasn’t installed correctly, your roof can only be a few years old and need to be replaced.
-Just like your favorite cotton t-shirt, your roofing underlayment shrinks in the heat overtime.
-If not enough of an overlap was given then your roof lifespan shrinks as well.
+Just like your favorite cotton t-shirt, your roofing underlayment shrinks in the heat over time.
+If not enough of overlap was given then your tile roof lifespan shrinks as well.
 Unfortunately, this is a common occurrence in a track home built during the housing boom 2004-2009.

 Another sign is to walk around the outside of your home and look at the eaves of your roof (not everyone has exposed eaves) pic 3.
 If you see water staining, it is a sign that water is getting under the roof system and settling at the bottom.
 Water runs downhill until it finds a spot to enter.
 If no spot is found it sits on the eaves and rots the wood.
 This is why 90% of all roof leaks are at roof penetrations such as bathroom vents, ceiling light fixtures and a/c ducts.